tdanino12/test/README.md

 ## 💡Features

-The projects provide implementation of:
+The project provides implementation of:
 1. Standart DDQN agents.
 2. PER based agents.
 3. PER with buffer shraing between the agents.